Wesley Johnson (basketball)

-Wesley JaMarr Johnson (born July 11, 1987) is an American professional basketball coach and former player who is a player development assistant for the Los Angeles Clippers of the National Basketball Association (NBA).
+Wesley JaMarr Johnson (born July 11, 1987) is an American professional basketball coach and former player.
+He currently operates Wes Johnson Basketball, a private basketball training business based in New Orleans, Louisiana, offering coaching for high school, college, and competitive athletes.
+He previously served as a player development assistant for the Los Angeles Clippers of the National Basketball Association (NBA).
 He played college basketball for the Iowa State Cyclones and Syracuse Orange.
 He was selected by the Minnesota Timberwolves with the fourth overall pick in the 2010 NBA draft.

 Early life

 In high school, he averaged 15.2 points, 9.7 rebounds and 4.3 blocks as a senior at Corsicana High School.
 He was a first-team all-district pick in 2004 and 2005.
 He also played for the Dallas Mustangs AAU team.